Billericay: Georgian and Victorian eras

-In the Georgian period many excellent examples of the period's houses were built in Billericay.
+In the Georgian period, many excellent examples of the period's houses were built in Billericay.
 One of those remaining today is Burghstead Lodge in High Street, which used to house the library.
 The Town Hall was built in 1830 at 94 High Street.

 The Billericay Poor Law Union was created in 1835 to serve the town and several surrounding parishes.
 It built a workhouse in 1840 on Norsey Road.
 Parts of this building were later incorporated into St Andrew's Hospital.

+The population of the town in the 1841 census was 1,824.

 The railway arrived in Billericay in 1889; the station is situated on a branch line from the Great Eastern Main Line between Shenfield and Southend-on-Sea.
 In 1899, Billericay's market, the reason for the town's establishment is recorded for the last time, though there were short-lived revivals.

 20th century

 In 1916, during the First World War, a German Zeppelin airship was shot down during an aerial battle over Billericay.
 During its fiery demise, it narrowly missed the High Street, crashing into a field off Greens Farm Lane.
 A plaque was erected at the site in 2016, to commemorate 100 years since the incident.

-Parts of the aluminium frame can be seen at the Cater Museum in Billericay High Street.

-Recent research has indicated that this may be identified with the 'ghost Zeppelin' of Tonbridge which was allegedly seen floating over that town earlier in the day.
+Parts of the aluminium frame can be seen at the Cater Museum in the High Street.
+Recent research has indicated that this may be identified with the 'ghost Zeppelin' of Tonbridge, which was allegedly seen floating over that town earlier in the day.

-The former workhouse became St Andrew's Hospital, which housed the internationally renowned Regional Plastic Surgery and Burns unit from 1973 until this was relocated to Broomfield Hospital, Chelmsford in April 1998.
-After the relocation, most of the hospital was redeveloped into housing, with the listed old workhouse buildings being converted to residential use.
+The former workhouse became St Andrew's Hospital, which housed the internationally renowned Regional Plastic Surgery and Burns Unit from 1973, until this was relocated to Broomfield Hospital, north of Chelmsford, in April 1998.
+Most of the hospital was redeveloped subsequently into housing, with the listed old workhouse buildings being converted to residential use.